ropensci/mctq/README.md

 [hms](https://hms.tidyverse.org/) and
 [lubridate](https://lubridate.tidyverse.org/) package from
 [tidyverse](https://www.tidyverse.org/packages/).
-If your data do not conform to the object classes required, don’t worry, just use `convert()` to convert it.
+If your data do not conform to the object classes required, don’t worry, just use `mctq` `convert()` to convert it.
 You can always convert it back if you want.

 Here are some examples of how to convert your data using `convert()`: